ThomasCarstens/receiptSorter/README.md

 # receiptSorter
 We classify and justify our company expenses.
-It currently takes 3h to gather each month's receipts with an additional 3-6h to link to bank statements.
+It currently takes 9h to gather each month's receipts (3h) and find their corresponding entry in bank statements (3h) and then group cash receipts (2h).
-I'm working on a solution that takes no more than 6h because multiple users can input receipts in any order and Bank Linking is semi-automated.
+I'm working on an automation solution that takes no more than 6h.

--> The **Smart Receipts App** takes receipts and outputs a ZIP (photos) and a CSV file (custom categories).
+- ultiple users can input receipts in any order,
--> Send these to [email] and a spreadsheet will organise them among existing receipts.
+- only at the end do we open the spreadsheet for errors.
--> The **Bank Linking Sheet** goes through all possible matches and outputs COMPTES_2021-2022.xlsx
+- Each month is overwritten in COMPTES_2021-2022.xlsx

-## Exploration Phase.
+# Exploration Phase.
 ### 1 June '22
 Creating a Menu for the End-User.
 One menu item asks to import Bank Statements as New Sheets.